awsdocs/aws-greengrass-developer-guide/doc_source/config-iam-roles.md

 1. Attach your policy to the role\.

-1. Add the role to the Greengrass group\.
+Then, in the AWS IoT console, you add the role to the Greengrass group\.

 **Note**
 A Greengrass group has one group role\.
 If you want to add permissions, you can edit attached policies or attach more policies\.